-The Board also considers our internal control structure which, among other things, limits the number of persons authorized to execute material agreements, requires approval of our Board for matters outside of the ordinary course and includes our Whistleblower Policy.
+The Board also considers our internal control structure which, among other things, limits the number of persons authorized to execute material agreements, requires approval of our Board anso considers our internal control structure which, among other things, limits the number of persons authorized to execute material agreements, requires approval of our Board for matters outside of the ordinary course and includes our Whistleblower Policy.
 This policy establishes procedures for the submission by our employees and consultants, on a confidential and anonymous basis, of complaints and concerns regarding our financial statement disclosures, accounting practices, internal controls or auditing matters, or possible violations of the federal securities laws or the rules or regulations promulgated thereunder.
 Complaints submitted through the Whistleblower Policy are promptly routed to the chair of our Audit Committee.